jim-easterbrook/Photini/src/doc/manual/picasa.rst

 Every image uploaded to Picasa has to be stored in an "album".
 You can select one of your existing albums from the drop down list (next to the "title" label) or you can create a new album by clicking on the ``New album`` button.
+These albums appear as "collections" in Google Photos.

 .. image:: ../images/screenshot_26.png